 Eminem’s daughter Alaina Marie Scott marries longtime boyfriend Matt Moeller

-‘Simply one of the best days of my life,’ rapper’s daughter says

-Eminem’s daughter Alaina Marie Scott has married her longtime partner Matt Moeller during a wedding ceremony that saw her sister Hailie Jade Scott serve as maid of honour.
+Eminem’s daughter Alaina Marie Scott has married her longtime partner Matt Moeller during a wedding ceremony that saw her sister Hailie Jade Scott serve as maid of honour and her father walk her down the aisle.

 Scott, 30, exchanged vows with Moeller on 9 June in Detroit, Michigan.
 For the occasion, the bride wore a white, off-the-shoulder mermaid gown with a pleated tulle hem, a crystal tiara headband, and a flowing veil, while her new husband wore a white tuxedo jacket, before changing into a classic black tuxedo for the reception.